shilpact/education_Websiite/README.md

-# education_Websiite
+# education_Website
-This is  Edtech company whereever we deal with coding
+This is  Edtech company wherever we deal with coding